 This one is much more insidious since it feels, well, personal.

-Interpersonal dual pricing happens when a street vendor looks at someone and decides that, for whatever reason, they can or will pay more than their peers for a plate of somtam.
-It also happens when a taxi driver refuses to use the meter or when anyone, anywhere interacts with a tuk-tuk driver.
+Interpersonal dual pricing happens when a street vendor looks at someone and decides that, for whatever reason, they can or will pay more than their peers for a plate of pad thai.
+It also happens when a taxi driver refuses to use the meter or when anyone, anywhere, interacts with a tuk-tuk driver.
 It can even happen when you are looking to lease an apartment and how much you are charged in rent.

 What’s the problem with dual pricing?